BlackEtude/mk-polish-lab-report/README.md

 **Warning**: this project is still under heavy development.
 Use at your own risk. 🚧

+## Known issues
+Since I've added my own option to this class, passing arguments to parent `article` class stopped working.
+The most painful symptom is that you cannot change document's font size.

+**Ugly workaround**: add parameters directly to the class, i.e. change line 3 of `mk-polish-lab-report.cls` file, for example:

+``\LoadClass[a4paper, 12pt, twoside]{article}``

 ### Options
 This class inherits from the standard `article` class, so any `article` options may be used.